ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - It is important to study the brain but you will never squeeze the essence of consciousness out of gray matter.
 You can squeeze it like a sponge as much as you want, you will never get experience flowing out of it.<br>―Giulio Tononi

+- Development of programs in Lisp proceeds, I think, somewhere between 1,000 and 50,000 times faster than development in any of what you’re calling modern or improved computer languages.<br>―Douglas Lenat